 Dr. Islam has been a director of Fennec since April 2014 and is our current Chairman of the Board.
-Dr. Islam was the Chairman and CEO of Gentium S.p.A. (a Nasdaq-listed company; 2009-2014) where he led the transition from a loss-making to a cash-flow positive and profitable company.
+Dr. Islam was the Chairman and CEO of Gentium S.p.A. (a Nasdaq-listed company; 2009-2014) where he led the transition from a lossmaking to a cash-flow positive and profitable company.
 Under his leadership, the company value increased from US\$25 million leading to a successful all cash US\$1 billion merger with Jazz Pharmaceuticals, plc.
 Subsequent to the sale of Gentium, Dr. Islam has been involved from both an advisory and board level in several public and private healthcare related companies.
 From 1999-2008, Dr. Islam was President and CEO of Arpida AG where he transitioned the early-stage start-up to a SWX-listed company and raised US\$300 million in the IPO and follow-ons.
 From 1987-1999, he held various positions in HMR & MMD (now Sanofi-Aventis).
 From 1977-1987, Dr. Islam worked in academia at Imperial College (Univ. of London) and in Milan University, where he was a contract professor.
 Dr. Islam is a graduate of Chelsea College and received his Ph.D. from Imperial College, University of London.
 He holds several patents and has published over 80 articles in leading journals.
 He is an advisor to the venture group Kurma Biofund (Paris).
 He is a founder/co-founder of Sirius Healthcare Partners GmbH (Zurich), PrevAbr LLC (D.C.), BioAim LLC (L.A.) & Life Sciences Management GmbH (Zug).
 Dr. Islam is Board Chair at Minoryx Therapeutics (Spain) and Gain Therapeutics (Switzerland), a public company.
-He currently serves on the board of Directors of Immunomedics (USA), Pcovery Aps (Copenhagen), Adenium Aps (Copenhagen) and C10 Pharma AS (Oslo) and on the board of Karolinska Development (Sweden) and MolMed S.p.A.
+He currently serves on the board of Processa Pharmaceuticals (PCSA), which is publicly traded.
+In the past, he has served on the Board of Directors of Immunomedics (USA), Pcovery Aps (Copenhagen), Adenium Aps (Copenhagen), C10 Pharma AS (Oslo), Karolinska Development (Sweden) and MolMed S.p.A.
 (Italy).
 Dr. Islam's extensive international pharmaceutical expertise in transitioning companies from development to production strengthens the Board's collective qualifications, skills and experience.